aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-vsto/aspose-words-instead-of-vsto/_index.md

 When a user needs to programmatically create, modify and manage documents, it is always important to choose the right tool that suits the specific document development needs.
 This article aims to help developers make the right decision when comparing Aspose.Words and VSTO.

 It is worth noting again that Aspose.Words and VSTO solve slightly different tasks.
 VSTO helps connect some applications such as Microsoft Office Word, Excel, and Outlook.
-Aspose.Words for .NET enables you to perform a wide variety of document processing tasks directly in your .NET applications.
+Aspose.Words for .NET allows you to perform a wide variety of document processing tasks directly in your .NET applications.
 With Aspose.Words, you can create, modify, convert, display, and print documents without using Microsoft Word.

 You can read more about the requirements and next steps on this page.